^

 DEVELOP THE GIFT

 Credo offers challenging and rewarding musical training opportunities, taught by some of the finest faculty in the classical music world.
-Students are immersed in the study and performance of string chamber music and are challenged to meet high expectations.
+Students are immersed in the study and performance of important works from the classical music canon and are challenged to meet high expectations.
 Our programs help develop these young musicians into future leaders of the classical music world.

 ACKNOWLEDGE THE SOURCE